-Source: Utility Debt Securitization Authority, Restructuring Bonds, Series 2022 preliminary official statement
+Source: Utility Debt Securitization Authority, Restructuring Bonds, Series 2023 preliminary official statement

 Overall, the Authority's historical annual total energy sales volumes to retail electric customers in the service territory has been relatively steady.
-As seen in Exhibit 9, total sales have slightly recovered in 2021 since 2020.
-From 2017 to 2021, the share of electricity consumption from customers located within the Authority's service territory was around 48%-52% for residential customers, 46% to 49% for commercial customers, around 0.5% for street lighting, and around 2% for other public authorities.
-Electric sales volumes for commercial customers declined in 2020, primarily owing to the COVID-19 pandemic, but has slightly improved in 2021.
+From 2018 to 2021, the share of electricity consumption from customers located within the Authority's service territory was around 48%-52% for residential customers, 46% to 49% for commercial customers, around 0.5% for street lighting, and around 2% for other public authorities.
+Electric sales volumes for commercial customers declined in 2020, primarily owing to the COVID-19 pandemic, but has slightly improved in 2021 and 2022.